Extended Schur functions and bases related by involutions: Involutions on and NSym

-The \emph{backward shin reading word} of a shin-tableau $T$, denoted $rw_{\bshin}(T)$, is the word obtained by reading the rows of $T$ from right to left starting with the top row and moving down.
-We can \emph{standardize} a standard backward shin-tableau as follows.
+The \emph{row-strict reverse shin reading word} of a shin-tableau $T$, denoted $rw_{\bshin}(T)$, is the word obtained by reading the rows of $T$ from right to left starting with the top row and moving down.
+We can \emph{standardize} a standard row-strict reverse shin-tableau as follows.
 Given a BST $T$, its \emph{standardization} is the SBST obtained by replacing the $1$'s in $T$ with $1,2,\ldots$ in the order they appear in $rw_{\bshin}(T)$, then the $2$'s continuing with our consecutive integers from before, then $3$'s, etc.

-As in Proposition \ref{fshin*_to_F}, one can show that the flat type of any backward shin-tableau $T$ that standardizes to a SBST $S$ is a refinement of $co_{\bshin}(S)$.
-From there, we can group tableaux together based on their types and standardizations to expand a backward extended Schur function into the fundamental basis as follows.
+As in Proposition \ref{fshin*_to_F}, one can show that the flat type of any row-strict reverse shin-tableau $T$ that standardizes to a SBST $S$ is a refinement of $co_{\bshin}(S)$.
+From there, we can group tableaux together based on their types and standardizations to expand a row-strict reverse extended Schur function into the fundamental basis as follows.